Albert von Koelliker

 Location.
 49° 47.841′ N, 9° 56.028′ E. Marker is in Würzburg, Bavaria.
 Marker is on Theaterstraße, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: Theaterstraße 1, Würzburg, Bavaria 97070, Germany.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rudolf Virchow (here, next to this marker); Site of Former Manor House Friedrich Daniel von Recklinghausen (a few steps from this marker); Julius von Sachs (a few steps from this marker); Franz Oberthür (within shouting distance of this marker); Carl Caspar von Siebold (about 120 meters away, measured in a direct line); Karl Landsteiner (about 150 meters away); Historicher Gedenkpunkt / A Place for Historical Contemplation (about 180 meters away).
+At least 8 other Rudolf Virchow (here, next to this marker); Site of Former Manor House (a few steps from this marker); Friedrich Daniel von Recklinghausen (a few steps from this marker); Julius von Sachs (a few steps from this marker); a different marker also named Albert von Koelliker (within shouting distance of this marker); Franz Oberthür (within shouting distance of this marker); Carl Caspar von Siebold (about 120 meters away, measured in a direct line); Karl Landsteiner (about 150 meters away).
 Touch for a list and map of all markers in Würzburg.

 Also see . . .
 Albert von Kölliker (Wikipedia).
 "Albert von Kölliker (born Rudolf Albert Kölliker; 6 July 1817 – 2 November 1905) was a Swiss anatomist, physiologist, and histologist....At Zurich, and afterwards at Würzburg, the title of the chair which Kölliker held laid upon him the duty of teaching comparative anatomy.
 Many of the numerous memoirs which he published, (including the very first paper he wrote) and which appeared in 1841, before he graduated, were on the structure of animals of the most varied kinds.
 Notable among these were his papers on the Medusae and allied creatures.
 His activity in this direction led him to make zoological excursions to the Mediterranean Sea and to the coasts of Scotland, as well as to undertake, conjointly with his friend Carl Theodor Ernst von Siebold, the editorship of the Zeitschrift für Wissenschaftliche Zoologie, which, founded in 1848, continued under his hands to be one of the most important zoological periodicals....
 His hand was one of the first to be x-rayed, by his friend Wilhelm Roentgen."
 (Submitted on April 9, 2019.)

 Credits.
 This page was last revised on April 9, 2019.
-This page originally submitted on April 9, 2019, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 37 times since then.
+It was originally submitted on April 9, 2019, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 66 times since then and 13 times this year.
 Photos: 1, 2. submitted on April 9, 2019, by Andrew Ruppenstein of Sacramento, California.